(651) 400-0145 info@bmcautos.com Employment

 When a car such as the example 1981 TR8 has 40,000 miles on it, this now means very little, as we don't know WHEN the miles were put on.
 Miles are irrelevant on older vehicles as there are now two considerations to any older vehicle Machine: USE and TIME.
 Industrial vehicles such as tractors and forklifts measure USE (or Wear) by the amount of Hours they have been run.
 Road-going vehicles are measured in Miles.
 All vehicles are additionally measured in TIME by the YEAR produced.

-If any car had 40,000 miles place on it the first two years, and it sat for many decades since, this will not be so good to jump in and drive it Safely and Reliably away.
+If any car had 40,000 miles placed on it the first two years, and it sat for many decades since, this will not be so good to jump in and drive it Safely and Reliably away.
 However, if the same vehicle sat for decades, then was brought back to a decent working standard, and had 40,000 miles placed on it in the last two years, chances are that is has nearly every last bug worked out of it, and it is likely a More Reliable vehicle now.

 What is BMC looking for, and what do we suggest other shops inquire about your Collector car before starting repairs on a car that is more than 30 years old?